-While the course itself is fundamentally designed for self-paced study, with Robert running a live weekly study group, enrollment will be closed on September 17th.
+While the course itself is fundamentally designed for self-paced study, with Robert running a live weekly study group, enrollment will be closed at 11:59pm PT on January 20th.

 Robert’s weekly study group sessions are intended for enrollees and will assume that learners have at least gone over that week’s lectures at a high level.

 Yes, the syllabus will roughly follow that of Robert’s Northeastern course, which you can find here.

 The courses incorporate probabilistic programming concepts and use Pyro.
 From the Pyro web site:Pyro is a universal probabilistic programming language (PPL) written in Python and supported by PyTorch on the backend.
 Pyro enables flexible and expressive deep probabilistic modeling, unifying the best of modern deep learning and Bayesian modeling.